-Mark represents clients facing civil and criminal fraud investigations and whistleblower complaints.
-He has successfully navigated clients through high-stakes, high-profile investigations by the U.S. Department of Justice (DOJ), state Attorneys General, the Federal Trade Commission (FTC), federal Inspectors General (IGs), and Congress.
-He has handled numerous False Claims Act (FCA) cases from investigation to litigation in industries such as defense, health care, technology, intelligence, insurance, and education.
-He can efficiently manage responses to subpoenas and civil investigative demands, developing strategies for quick, confidential results.
-Mark will aggressively defend clients in litigation, and he has a track record of securing dismissals or extremely favorable settlements.
+Mark represents clients facing civil and criminal fraud investigations, whistleblower complaints, and complex litigation.
+He has successfully navigated clients through high-stakes, high-profile investigations by the U.S. Department of Justice (DOJ), federal Inspectors General (IGs), Congress, and other federal and state law enforcement agencies.
+He has a deep knowledge of the False Claims Act (FCA), defending investigations and litigations in industries such as defense, health care, technology, intelligence, insurance, and higher education.
+He advises small and large businesses on how to respond to subpoenas and civil investigative demands, developing strategies for quick, confidential results.
+Mark will aggressively defend clients in litigation, and he has a track record of winning cases and securing favorable settlements.

 - Leading cases: